 Vitamin C, as we know, can be found in our favourite fruits such as lemons and oranges, but, it’s also a naturally occurring nutrient in our bodies.
 It is a potent antioxidant that the body needs to help repair and restore skin tissues.
 With the skin’s natural process, vitamin C aids in the regeneration of our skin to help repair damaged skin cells.

 This antioxidant also helps protect the skin from free radicals as well as UV ray damage from the sun.
-What it does is it neutralizes the production of reactive molecules known as free radicals, which then reduces or prevents the damage to our cells, keeping it healthy.
+What it does is neutralizes the production of reactive molecules known as free radicals, which then reduces or prevents the damage to our cells, keeping them healthy.
 All very important things!

 It is also the primary key to maintaining a brightened, even skin tone with smooth fine lines and fewer wrinkles.
 Vitamin C also helps with lightening dark spots and hyperpigmentation.

-One of the most important roles that vitamin C’s plays is to boost collagen and elastin production.
+One of the most important roles that vitamin C plays is to boost collagen and elastin production.
 How does it do this?
 When Vitamin C is applied to the skin, it interacts with the amino acids in the collagen cells, which then adds oxygen and hydrogen that will boost collagen production.

 Getting Vitamin C in your diet is a necessity in order to keep the body healthy, but using Vitamin C for skincare is a great way for the skin to really gain from all the benefits.